 Throughout his travels, the explorer and artist left traces of his work all over Australia, either as gifts or commissioned works.
 Most of the sculptures he left behind from his time living in the outback however have now been vandalised or destroyed and only photographic records remain, held in the archives of Australia’s libraries.
 The sanctuary itself in Victoria was even ravaged by fire at one point, although miraculously, the damage was not too extensive and with time, the sculpture park which was purchased by the state government in the 1960s, reopened to the public.

-During his lifetime, Ricketts never became a wealthy man from his sculptures, but the outsider artist played an important role as defender of the Aboriginal people from the destruction that was brought upon them and their native land.
-His mysterious artworks peering out from the rainforest are a poignant reminder of a special relationship that the Aborigines have with mother nature, one that we perhaps seem to have lost.
+During his lifetime, Ricketts never became a wealthy man from his sculptures, but the outsider artist played an important role as defender of the indigenous people from the destruction that was brought upon them and their native land.
+His mysterious artworks peering out from the rainforest are a poignant reminder of a special relationship that the indigenous have with mother nature, one that we perhaps seem to have lost.

 A visit to the William Rickett sanctuary is absolutely free and more information can be found here.